dymmond/esmerald/docs/en/docs/caching.md

 ## Recap

-* Esmerald provides an easy-to-use caching system with multiple backends.
+* Ravyn provides an easy-to-use caching system with multiple backends.
 * You can use the `@cache` decorator to cache responses.
-* You can set a global cache backend via `EsmeraldSettings`.
+* You can set a global cache backend via `RavynSettings`.
 * You can create custom caching backends to store data in different ways.